YipingNUS/scratchplot-story-generation/crowdsource/README.md

-## Crowdsource Human Evaluation Data in Plot Writing From Pre-Trained Language Models
+## Crowdsourced Human Evaluation Data in Plot Writing From Pre-Trained Language Models

-The [paper](https://arxiv.org/abs/2206.03021) proposes a method to generate coherent and contentful story plots using off-the-shelf pre-trained language models.
-The crowdsource platform [Toloka](https://toloka.ai/) was used to conduct the human evaluation on the generated stories.
+The [paper](https://arxiv.org/abs/2206.03021) proposes generating coherent and contentful story plots using off-the-shelf pre-trained language models.
+The crowdsourcing platform [Toloka](https://toloka.ai/) was used to conduct the human evaluation of the generated stories.

 ## Fine-grained Aspects Evaluation